Distributing Custom B2B Apps for iOS

-The Apple App Store is a great place for your mobile app.
+The Apple App Store is a great place for your custom apps.
 That’s because it’s user-friendly and it’s simple for people to navigate.
 Your B2B clients are already familiar with this app discovery method, so there’s no learning curve.

 Distributing through the app store is a viable option because it’s available to a wide audience, which is fine because your target audience is already out there and active on this platform.

 That’s why you’ll see companies such as B2B Soft have a presence on the app store.

 This distribution method gives them an opportunity to market their POS software to as many clients as possible.

 So when a prospective B2B customer browses the app store for a new POS system, this will be one of the results in the search listing.

 While it’s definitely easy for your clients to find custom apps on the app store, it’s not always as easy for developers to get their apps approved.
 You’ve got to learn how to get your app submitted to the app store.

 Once you get familiar with Apple’s rules and guidelines, it makes the app approval process much easier.
 But with that said, this is an imperfect system.